 Easy to use and requires no additional expert help.

 Step 1.
 Start by installing AnyRecover on your computer and then running the program.
 Choose the correct location where the found.000 folder was once stored.
 Click the "Start" button to begin the process.

 Step 2.
-Click the “Start” button after choosing the folder, then wait until the scan is completed.
+Wait until the scan is completed.
 You can pause or stop the scan at any time.